Souhardya/AssaultCubeConsoleTrainer/README.md

 # AssaultCubeConsoleTrainer

-I wanted to get more hands on expereince with WindowsAPI so i am starting game hacking .. i might post more :3 This trainer is just one of the stepping blocks
+I wanted to get more hands on expereince with WindowsAPI so starting off with starting game hacking .. i might post more :3

 ![Alt text](http://oi64.tinypic.com/qp066e.jpg "Screenshot")